ut-ras/ESP8266_Arduino_Examples/README.md

  * VCC: 3.3V
  * GND: GND
  * CH_PD: 3.3V via 10k resistor
- * RST: 3.3V via 10k resistor, or to a GPIO pin if you want to reset, or float
+ * RST: 3.3V via 10k resistor, or float, or to a GPIO pin if you want to reset
- * RX and TX: any UART RX and TX pins, depends on the microcontroller
+ * RX (GPIO3) and TX (GPIO1): any UART RX and TX pins, depends on the microcontroller
      * TI TM4C LaunchPad: UART1 RX -> PB1, TX -> PB0, set up and read from UART 1
- * To flash, connect GPIO0 to ground before connecting to power
+ * To flash, before booting connect
+   * GPIO0 to ground
- * To use GPIO2 for output, need to be at 3.3V up when it boots, but after boot it is free
+   * GPIO2 to 3.3V or float (there is an internal pull up)
+ * To run, before booting connect
+   * GPIO0 to 3.3V or float
+   * GPIO2 to 3.3V or float
+ * GPIO0, GPIO2, and GPIO1 are all busy during boot, but are free to be used as GPIO afterwards
+   * RX (GPIO3) can be connected to a servo on boot, but TX (GPIO1) can only be connected after boot

 ![ESPWiFiSerialTool Image](img/esp01_pinout.PNG)